 Doctors are unsure of the exact cause, but it relates to genetics and the immune system.

-Psoriasis can affect the entire body, but some common sites of psoriatic activity include the:
+Psoriasis can affect the entire body, but it is common in the following areas:

 - palms of the hands